brachtco/team-profile-generator/README.md

 ## Installation

 Node.js needs to be installed as well as the npm package, which gives us the inquirer and jest package.
-Inquirer is need to show our menu and questions.
+Inquirer is needed to show our menu and questions.
 Jest is needed to run the tests.

 ## Usage